 Unpacking PTE Describe Image

-PTE describe image task seems to strike terror into even the most competent speaker.
+PTE describes the image task seems to strike terror into even the most competent speaker.
 And, it’s not surprising!

-Each image is different, but you can use a 4-sentence formula which will work for most images.
+Each image is different, but you can use a 4-sentence formula that will work for most images.

-- Compare highest – lowest, most – least, maximum – minimum, and so on.
+- Compare the highest – lowest, most – least, maximum-minimum, and so on.

-- Create a sentence about either similarities or about something unusual.
+- Create a sentence about either similarity or about something unusual.

 - Conclusion – summary, reason or prediction